teamniteo/handbook/company/managing-docs.md

 ### Development

-- Development workflow, guidelines, instructions and conventions are available at [docs.niteo.co](http://docs.niteo.co/pyramid_bimt/process.html).
+- Development workflow, guidelines, instructions and conventions are available at [docs.niteo.co](http://docs.niteo.co/pyramid_bimt/#about).
 You can add/update the documentation in `pyramid_bimt` repository under `/docs`.

 ### Support

-- Checklists, support documentation and other support documents should go to the [Support repo](https://github.com/niteoweb/support/), in the specific project folder.
+- Checklists, support documentation and related documents should go in the [Support repo](https://github.com/niteoweb/support/), within the specific project folder.
 - General documentation should be posted to [Handbook](https://github.com/niteoweb/handbook).

 ### Marketing